• Skip to primary navigation

 Yes!
 Pork rinds are fried or roasted skin of a pig.
 And since they have no carbs, they’re perfect for someone on a low carb or keto diet.

-You can definitely use these to make a tasty chicken or pork cutlet.
+You can definitely use these to make a tasty chicken or pork cutlet, and I’ve even used them as an alternative to cauliflower in my Low Carb Meatloaf.
 But I decided to do something a little bit different.

 My supermarket often has a great sale on pork tenderloin.
 Usually, it’s a buy one, get one free sale.
-I love when I catch that sale because while pork chops and pork roast are best brined to tenderize them, pork tenderloin is a nice tender cut of meat.
+I love when I catch that sale because while Pan-Seared Pork Chops and Pork Roast are best brined to tenderize them, pork tenderloin is a nice tender cut of meat.
 No need to brine.

 That really shortens up the prep time.
 Quick and easy.